khackethal/project-4-server/README.md

 export default useSetUser
 ```

-Every component can then use a single line of code to determine the current user and modify the component contents accordingly.
+Every component can then use a single line of code to determine the current user and modify the component's contents accordingly.
 ```
  const { user, setUser } = useSetUser()
 ```

-Exporting setUser as well measn we can instantly re-render the component after the user makes a change, for example updating the status in the status box component, or after uplaoding a new profile image.
+Exporting setUser as well means we can instantly re-render the component after the user makes a change, for example updating the status in the status box component, or after uploading a new profile image.
-This enables customization and responsiveness across the app.
+This enables customisation and responsiveness across the app.
 The Status Box component is listed as an example use case below.

 ```
 import React from 'react'